dogukanakkaya/dawn-db/README.md

 ```
 <br/>

-After you installed the library include the autoload file and use the DBLite library.
+After you installed the library include the autoload file and use the LiteDB library.
 ```php
 include_once __DIR__ . "/vendor/autoload.php";